 What If All of My Neighbors in Houston Have Mosquitoes?

 When you choose The Barefoot Mosquito & Pest Control , you don’t have to worry about your neighbors’ mosquitoes.
 The effective system actually creates a vertical barrier around your property.
 When mosquitoes attempt to breach your mosquito barrier, they’ll be repelled.

 Does the Treatment Kill More Than Just Mosquitoes?

 We can treat for a variety of pests on your property.
 Ask us about our helpful discounts when you combine mosquito and pest services.

 Does Your Mosquito Treatment Have an Odor?

-You may notice a slight odor from the natural oils in The Barefoot Mosquito Control System for approximately one day after you receive the treatment.
+You may notice a slight odor from the natural oils in The Barefoot Mosquito & Pest Control for approximately one day after you receive the treatment.
 You shouldn’t notice the odor beyond that first day, but it will remain as a strong deterrent to mosquitoes for up to 30 days.